PPMC-lab/aSyn-fibrils-MD/README.md

 # CALVADOS-fibrils
-MD simulations of natural peptides and alpha-synuclein fibrils using the [CALVADOS model](https://github.com/KULL-Centre/CALVADOS) (Tesei et al., 2021).
+Molecular dynamics simulations of natural peptides and alpha-synuclein fibrils using the [CALVADOS model](https://github.com/KULL-Centre/CALVADOS) (Tesei et al., 2021).
 This repository contains specific data and coding scripts to run CALVADOS with amyloid fibrils and peptides.

+## Documentation
+Topology and trajectory files of all simulations to be found in CORA.RDR repository.
+CORA repository contains both topology (.pdb) and trajectory (.dcd) files obtained from simulations of peptides and pathogenic alpha-synuclein fibrils using CALVADOS.

+## References

+### CALVADOS model

 For general usage of CALVADOS please refer to the original works/repositories of the authors:

 - G. Tesei, T. K. Schulze, R. Crehuet, K. Lindorff-Larsen.
 Accurate model of liquid-liquid phase behavior of intrinsically disordered proteins from optimization of single-chain properties.
 PNAS (2021), 118(44):e2111696118.
 DOI: [10.1073/pnas.2111696118](https://www.pnas.org/doi/full/10.1073/pnas.2111696118).